City of Los Angeles Seal

 The Emergency Reserve Account is fixed at 2.75 percent of the adopted General Fund receipts.
 A finding of urgent economic necessity is required to use these funds.
 The Contingency Reserve Account includes all monies in the Reserve Fund over and above the amount required to be allocated to the Emergency Account.
 Contingency Reserve Account funds can be a source of additional funding to cover unanticipated expenses or revenue shortfalls.

 The City’s Reserve Fund Policy (CF 98-0459) sets a Reserve Fund cash balance goal of at least 5.0 percent of budgeted General Fund receipts.
-Exhibit 9 below displays the past ten years of beginning Emergency and Contingency Reserve Fund balances compared to this policy target.
+Exhibit 9 displays the past ten years of beginning Emergency and Contingency Reserve Fund balances compared to this policy target.

 The Reserve Fund is a major indicator of the City’s fiscal health.
 It is vital to cash flow, bond ratings, and the ability to manage financial challenges as the City did in 2019-20 when almost $200.0 million from the Reserve Fund was used to balance the General Fund revenue shortfall.